 Related Post: “What Does the Bible Tell Us About Eternity?“

 The context of this phrase comes from John 17.
 It is when Jesus is praying for His followers shortly before He leaves the world.
 Jesus passionately reaches out to His Father to request the following for his disciples:

 But now I come to You, and these things I speak in the world, that they may have My joy fulfilled in themselves.
 I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
 I do not pray that You should take them out of the world, but that You should keep them from the evil one.
 They are not of the world, just as I am not of the world (John 17: 13-16)

-I will be the first person to admit, and my wife could certainly attest to this, I don’t like to stand out.
-I don’t like to have attention drawn to me.
-The more attention on me, the more pressure that I feel.
+I will be the first person to admit it, and my wife could certainly attest to this.
+I’ve never liked to stand out.
+I don’t like to have attention drawn to me—the more attention on me, the more pressure I feel.
 I tend to avoid it.
 But the blood of Jesus calls and empowers me to transcend that fear.
 It enables me to stand up and stand out, even if everyone around me hates me for it.

 We are in this world that is not our home.
-We have been placed here for a short time to make an impact for the Kingdom of heaven.
-We were not created to blend in, or to compromise God’s promises; but created to stand out and to be cities on hilltops.
+Each of us has been placed here for a short time to make an impact on the Kingdom of heaven.
+We were not created to blend in or compromise God’s promises but created to stand out and be cities on hilltops.
 We are called to be the light of the world (Matthew 5:14).